-It’s important to choose a reputable online fax provider for the job.
+It’s important to choose a reputable online fax provider to handle the Google Voice number porting.
 They will make the porting process much faster and will give you with a temporary fax number that you can use in the meantime to avoid missing faxes.
-This is not because there’s an interruption of your service, but because virtual fax numbers need to propagate across the Internet.
+This is not because there’s an interruption of your service, but because online fax numbers need to propagate across the Internet.

-If you have tried to use your Google Voice with a fax machine you’ll know that it’s impossible to do so.
-That’s because this is a VoIP (Voice Over IP) line, and as such is not made to receive the transmissions sent by fax machines.
+If you have tried to use your Google Voice line with a fax machine you’ll know that it’s impossible to do so.
+That’s because this is a VoIP (Voice Over IP) line, and as such it doesn't support transmissions sent by fax machines.
 By moving to a service, we are converting this line into a FoIP (Fax Over IP) line, capable of interpreting incoming faxes.

 Although there are some methods people have used to try and connect their Google Voice numbers, they are pretty complicated/time-consuming to incorporate, and there’s a 98% chance you won’t get the results you are looking for.

 Once you've transferred your Google Voice number to a Google fax service, you are ready to receive faxes in your Gmail inbox.
 They will be forwarded to your email as a PDF file, and you can find them in your service's members area as well.
 Some services have the option of forwarding incoming fax to up to 5 different email destinations, this could come quite handy if you work as part of a team.

 Depending on your provider, you can also access incoming fax using your smartphone.
 Not all services have apps, so check that up before signing up with one of them.